 Magnesium plays a vital role in helping our body function in the best possible way.
 To try the benefits of magnesium for sleep, start by eating foods that are rich in magnesium.
 If you feel a magnesium supplement is the way to go, get medical advice before you begin to take it.

 Ultimately, improving your sleep may take some trial and error.
-As well as improving your diet, you may find that a simple upgrade to the most comfortable mattress can also greatly benefit the quality of your sleep.
+As well as improving your diet, you may find that a simple upgrade to the most comfortable hybrid mattress can also greatly benefit the quality of your sleep.

 Do you take magnesium supplements?
 Share your thoughts in the comments.